monsieurgustav/UE-OSC/README.md

 Subclass the OscReceiverActor and bind the OnOscReceived custom event.

-Use the PopFloat/Int/Bool/String functions to retrieve the OSC message parameters.
+Use the PopFloat/Int/Bool/String functions, or standard array functions, to retrieve the OSC message parameters.

  - Sender:

 Set the "send to" addresses in the plugin settings.

-Use the PushFloat/Int/Bool/String functions to build the OSC message parameters.
+Use the PushFloat/Int/Bool/String functions, or standard array functions, to build the OSC message parameters.

 Use the SendOsc function to send the OSC message